 Yes.
-All 5 returning Monitors on staff this season have been fully trained on the new City protocols; have to complete specific paperwork prior to each of their shifts, have been provided and have to wear Personal Protective Equipment (masks and gloves); have to keep track and manage paper / electronic records of member play for contact tracing; etc.
+All 5 returning Monitors on staff this season – as well as newly-hired Monitors – have been fully trained on the new City protocols; have to complete specific paperwork prior to each of their shifts, have been provided and have to wear Personal Protective Equipment (masks and gloves); have to keep track and paper / electronic records of member play for contact tracing; etc.

 Monitors are responsible to check and validate that players going on court are identified as players having booked said court in GameTime, have completed the Member Waiver and Declaration form, and have answered the pre-play COVID-19 questionnaire.
 All Monitors sign-off on each of these tasks throughout their respective shifts.